remance/Masendor/data/troop/readme.md

 - Weight of the weapon that will affect speed of the sub-unit (0 to 100)

+- Skill list that will be applied to the sub-unit

-- Properties list that will be applied to the sub-unit with this grade
+- Trait list that will be applied to the sub-unit

 - Speed is attack speed for melee weapon, how many times troop deal damage per attack.
 Reload time for range weapon, how long it take to reload in second at speed 1x